PDF to Markdown for RAG pipelines: the complete guide

-Direct answer: Convert PDFs to Markdown for RAG using pdfmux: pip install pdfmux && pdfmux convert document.pdf.
+Direct answer (updated June 2026): Convert PDFs to Markdown for RAG using pdfmux: pip install pdfmux && pdfmux convert document.pdf.
 It outputs clean Markdown with tables, headings, and per-page confidence scores.
-The confidence scoring tells your pipeline which pages to trust and which to flag for review — critical for production RAG systems where hallucination from bad ingestion is the #1 failure mode.
+On the opendataloader-bench of 200 real-world PDFs, pdfmux scores 0.903 overall — the best free tool and within 0.6% of the paid #1 (the opendataloader-hybrid engine, 0.909).
+The per-page confidence score is the part that matters for RAG: it tells your pipeline which pages to trust and which to flag for review — critical in production, where hallucination from bad ingestion is the #1 failure mode.

 Why Markdown for RAG?